kuttaineh/unknotted/README.md

 ### Governance by few or by all?
 Plays for control and possession result in inefficiency, injury, and premature death.
 Instead, we can focus on the quality of everyone's life equally by looking into securing the components necessary so that each is able to live a whole life in a thriving way.

-### If we’re not defining the future someone else is.
+### If we’re not defining the future, someone else is.
 The Classical Liberals sought to remove all forms of privilege.
 Governments are for establishing and maintaining order.
 States are about conferring privilege.
 If you doubt the third point then consider the lobbying industry.
 From where does the power to set and grow government come?
 As time progresses does the locus of control remain with individuals, families, and communities or does it migrate into the state enabled legal fictions which are corporations and states?
 The best government is the one where decisions are made at the most local competent level possible.

 ### Who maintains the work 'em 'til they’re dead order?